telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-key-features.md

 * **VisiblePagesStartIndex**(int): Defines the index at which the document will be displayed.
 The default value is 0.

-## Loading Template
+## BusyIndicator Template

-If the default loading template does not suit your need, you could easily define a custom template through the following property:
+If the default busy template does not suit your need, you could easily define a custom template through the following property:

 * **BusyIndicatorTemplate**(DataTemplate): defines the template visualized when the PDF Document is loading.